 Our goal was to not only develop exemplary learning materials that will result in well-justified claims, but also to extend what we currently know about student learning of integrated, contextualized STEM content.
-This In order to enhance technological literacy and to integrate math, science, and technical writing into a contemporary context, a new math-science block course, Frets, Flutes, and Physics, for freshman at Arizona State University has been developed.
+In order to enhance technological literacy and to integrate math, science, and technical writing into a contemporary context, a new math-science block course, Frets, Flutes, and Physics, for freshman at Arizona State University has been developed.
 The inquiry-based course is in a College of Liberal Arts and Sciences (CLAS) Learning Community and consists of an 11-credit hour course to satisfy basic math, laboratory science and English requirements.
 The course has been developed and has been taught by an interdisciplinary team consisting of a physicist, mathematician, engineer, educator, musician, and science teacher.
 The context for the math, science, and technical writing was the design and building of musical instruments.
 Students used the engineering process to design, construct, and demonstrate instruments.
 Additionally, a music school faculty and music librarian arranged weekly integrated sessions demonstrating the history, culture, physical features, and musical character of a wide variety of instruments played by local professionals and graduate students.
 The course was assessed with respect to change in pre-post technological literacy, problem solving ability, creative thinking and STEM self-efficacy as a result of the project.
 The goal was to integrate the physics, mathematics, and technical writing to understand and quantitatively and qualitatively describe the sound of music as well as design and build musical instruments using the engineering design process.
 Initial attitude results indicated that the students have low interest in physics and math and high interest in music and took the course because of musical interests and to fulfill university core class requirements.
 Details of demonstrations, instruments constructed, barriers and affordances to learning, and assessment results will be shown at the conference and are exemplified by the technical literacy and problem solving and creative thinking skills acquired through the course.
-A learning path was developed for the course, with instructional materials to engage students in the design process, the development of mathematical and technological supports, and a plan for instructional materials that is similar to that created for Carpenter, Fennema & Franke's Cognitively Guided Instruction11.
+A learning path was developed for the course, with instructional materials to engage students in the design process, the development of mathematical and technological supports, and a plan for instructional materials that is similar to that created for Carpenter, Fennema & Franke's Cognitively Guided Instruction.
 This initial model for learning informed the measurement and evaluation, and/or modification of measurement instruments.
 In effect, we integrated the development activities around the central notion of student understanding.
 This initial model will be improved by learning through the engineering process of iteration during classroom trials.

 The course was created that uses the real-world context of music and musical instruments to connect science, technology, engineering, and mathematics to develop students' skills, abilities, and self confidence for STEM.
 A set of student modules and associated activities materials and equipment for learning the math and physics of musical instruments was embedded in the engineering design process as implemented by the design, construction, and measurement of performance of the instruments.
-A set of instructor materials for the modules and associated activities materials and equipment for learning the math and physics of musical instruments was embedded in the mathrane of the instruments.
-A set of instructor materials for the modules and associated activities materials and equipment for learning the math and physics of musical instruments was embedded in the engineering design process as implemented by the design, construction, and measurement of musical instruments was embedded in the engineering design process as implemented by the design, construction, and measurement of performance of the instruments.
+A set of instructor materials for the modules and associated activities materials and equipment for learning the math and physics of musical instruments was embedded in the engineering design process as implemented by the design, construction, and measurement of performance of the instruments.